 Psychology

 As a student of psychology, you’ll gain a scientific understanding of human thought and behavior while you acquire marketable skills such as strong communication, the ability to analyze information, and objectivity and flexibility in critical thinking.
-Our psychology courses are offered in a variety of formats (online, remote and face-to-face) and cover a range of topics designed to help you transfer to the school of your choice for a bachelor’s degree in psychology, meet the requirements of your AAS, or serve as elective options for a variety of pathways.
+Our psychology courses are offered in a variety of formats (online, remote and face-to-face) and cover a range of topics designed to help you transfer to the school of your choice for a bachelor’s degree in psychology, meet the requirements of your associate degree, or serve as elective options for a variety of pathways.

 Career

-Although Highline students do not “major” in psychology, you can take courses for an Associate of Arts (AA) degree that will best prepare you to transfer to a bachelor’s psychology program at a four-year college or university.
+Although Highline students do not “major” in psychology, you can take courses for an Associate in Arts DTA (AA-DTA) degree that will best prepare you to transfer to a bachelor’s psychology program at a four-year college or university.
 With a bachelor’s degree in psychology, you can pursue careers in a variety of fields, including human services, business and management, sales and marketing, human resources, education, and law enforcement.
 You may also want to seek a graduate degree in psychology to work in research or clinical fields.

-Associate Degrees
+Associate Degree

-PDF Program Map
+Program Map

 Department/Program URL: